About Toby Kinsler

-Before he was a lawyer, Toby worked as a classroom teacher and a business leader - experiences he uses to help his clients.
+Toby draws on his diverse background as a classroom teacher and a business leader to help advocate for his clients.

 For 14 years, he worked as a classroom teacher, working to shed light on critical issues in a way that focused on finding a solution.
 Teaching isn't about forcing knowledge but achieving a solution through analysis and consensus.
 In the courtroom, Toby takes a similar approach to his client's problems.
 It's important in a divorce case for both sides to understand the core issues that are at stake.

 As an entrepreneur, Toby learned the complexities of negotiating deals and managing complex logistical problems.
 He co-founded startups and even negotiated and drafted multi-million dollar transactions.
 The insight he gained from the business sector has helped him identify and successfully negotiate for his clients.

 Most importantly, Toby is a fierce competitor.
 Every advantage he can get from his past, he uses to fight for his clients.
 When divorce hits, it plunges people into an extremely dark and lonely time.
 It's those times when you need to find someone you can trust, and someone who is dedicated to giving it their all.